If bent iPads are the new normal, Apple is betraying Jobs’ perfectionism

 That’s why a report this week from The Verge was so rattling to those of us who have been following Apple for years.
 Confronted with mounting photographic evidence from customers and journalists, Apple confirmed that some of its latest iPad Pros are arriving bent in the box.
 When a Verge writer returned his own bent iPad to an Apple Store, the replacement he received was bent, too.

 Pause and consider that all for a moment.
 We’re not talking about the back of a fence, the interior of a cabinet, or the paint inside an iPhone.
-This is the clearly visible external shape of a manufactured object, not complying with the straight lines depicted in numerous places across Apple’s own web site.
+This is the clearly visible external shape of a manufactured object, not complying with the straight lines depicted in numerous places across Apple’s own website.

 But lest you think that Apple actually admitted that there was a problem with one of its products, it didn’t.
 As our own Emil Protalinski put it, Apple acknowledged the bending, but claimed that bent metal isn’t a defect.
 Instead, it said that the bend was a result of the manufacturing process, and effectively normal.